hcheung01/low_level_programming/0x06-pointers_arrays_strings/README.md

 ---
 File|Task
 ---|---
-holberton.h | header file with all function prototypes in this directory 0-memset.c | fills memory with a constant byte 1-memcpy.c | copies memory area
+coding.h | header file with all function prototypes in this directory 0-memset.c | fills memory with a constant byte 1-memcpy.c | copies memory area
 2-strchr.c | locates a character in a string